 After graduating from college and a brief cowboy adventure out West, she and her husband Kurt settled back in the Midwest to raise a family.
-In the midst of the busyness of motherhood, Emily turned to food to unwind from stress and cope with life’s trials.
+In the midst of the busyness of mothering, Emily turned to food to unwind from stress and cope with life’s trials.
 This unhealthy pattern spiraled into eventually gaining 100 pounds.

-At age 41, she started suffering chest pains.
+At age 41, she started suffering from chest pains.
 A heart catheterization revealed that she had coronary artery disease.
-Then, at age 47, prediabetes and hypertension were added to her medical chart.
+Then, at age 47, pre-diabetes and hypertension were added to her medical chart.
 Her blood pressure had risen to 154/97, so she decided to radically change her life before it was too late.

 Emily continues to pursue artistic excellence--although she no longer paints wall murals.
 She works primarily in the mediums of oil, acrylic, and watercolor paintings . . . and crafting words.

 I’m an expressionist painter.
 Paint and its particular characteristics are more important to me than what they may represent.

 I do sometimes use recognizable motifs such as flowers or landscapes that have sentimental value to me as points of departure, but painting a mirrored likeness does not interest me.

 Instead, I produce works of art through the careful placement of colors, shapes, lines, patterns, brushstrokes, and even the puddles of pigments that form when the various liquids dry.

 When these elements flow together to make visible an image that has never been seen before, I become fully alive and touch for a fleeting moment the glory of the majestic beyond this life.